HiromasaYamanishi/TourMix1M/README.md

 # TourMix1M

+## Overview
+code for "A Multimodal Dataset and Benchmark for Tourism Review Generation" in RecTour@RecSys24

 ## License

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 This dataset is intended for research purposes only and cannot be used commercially.